workers-safety-ca/workers-safety-website/README.md

 ## Theme

 The theme is hugo-universal which is linked via a git submodule.
 It is currently not customized, but in order to do so the whole theme should be copied into a separate directory, renamed and update `config.toml` to point to the customized theme.

+## Build site locally

+The [Quick Start](https://gohugo.io/getting-started/quick-start/) steps help with this.
+Install Hugo.
+Clone the repo (use test if you want to deploy to staging first).
+Run `git submodule init` and then `git submodule update` to fetch the theme linked via git submodule.

+Run `hugo server`.
+It should provide a link for viewing.
+Any changes will be reflected automatically on the local build.